 2.3.2 Verification that certified content is controlled during the production, trading, and sales process to ensure it is not replaced by uncertified material.

-2.4 Sale of Certified Content Products

-2.4.1 At the point of sale or transfer of the certified products to another entity, the shall provide the next entity in the chain with written information confirming the supplier’s certification status and an official SFI claim statement providing a clear indication of input category.
-This can be in the form of, but not limited to, an invoice, bill of lading, shipping document, letter or other forms of communications available to the customer at the time of the sale of the product.

-2.4.2 The shall ensure that documentation of the certified products clearly states at least the following information

-a. organization’s identification,

-b. quantity of delivery,

-c. date of delivery / delivery period / accounting period,

-d. an official SFI claim,

-i.
-SFI X% Certified Forest Content

-ii.
-SFI X% Recycled Content

-iii.
-SFI X% Pre-Consumer Recycled

-iv.
-SFI X% Post-Consumer Recycled

-v.
-SFI X% Certified Sourcing

-(Note: Percentages of any combination of the above are permissible.)

-vi.
-SFI at Least X% Certified Forest Content

-e. the organization’s chain-of-custody number.

-2.4.3 If the uses the off-product mark or on-product label, both on-product and off-product usage shall be carried out according to the terms and conditions of the Office of Label Use and Licensing and the Rules For Use of SFI On-Product Labels and Off-Product Marks (Section 5 in the SFI 2015-2019 Standards and Rules).

-Part 3: Requirements for Chain-of-Custody Process – Mixing of Inputs – Average Percentage Method and Volume Credit Method
+Part 3: Average Percentage Method and Volume Credit Method (Mixing Inputs)

 3.1 General Requirements for Mixing of Inputs

-The percentage-based method applies to with facilities where certified content is mixed with non-certified forest inputs that cannot be clearly identified in the output products.
+The percentage-based method applies to certified organizations with facilities where certified content is mixed with non-certified forest inputs that cannot be clearly identified in the output products.

 3.2 Definition of the Product Group

-3.2.1 The shall implement the requirements for the chain-of-custody process of this standard for the specific product group.
+3.2.1 The certified organization shall implement the requirements for the chain-of-custody process of this standard for the specific product group.

-3.2.2 The shall identify its product group(s) based on the following criteria:
+3.2.2 The certified organization shall identify its product group(s) based on the following criteria:

 a. raw material included in the products covered by the product group,